ANUSHA-E-M/OCD-Patient-Analysis/README.md

 #Apply one-hot encoding to the categorical variables
 df_patient_encoded=pd.get_dummies(df_patient,columns=["Previous Diagnoses","Medications"],drop_first=True)
 ~~~
-3. Data transformation: Reformatted the columns for consistency, such as ensuring all dates were in a standard format, and transformed the Y-BOCS score into categorical ranges.
+3. **Data transformation**: Reformatted the columns for consistency, such as ensuring all dates were in a standard format, and transformed the Y-BOCS score into categorical ranges.
 ~~~python
      #Date variable in Object format converting that to 'DateTime'
 df_patient['OCD Diagnosis Date']=pd.to_datetime(df_patient['OCD Diagnosis Date'])